The following is written in the third person to add class and weight. Imagine Joseph Cotton narrating it… When he was alive… And a bit hipper.

 His 6th film short under his Hit-The-Fan Productions banner, The Crooked Eye (starring Fay Masterson and Academy Award winner Linda hunt) played over 20 film festivals, received awards and glowing reviews, and is now available on iTunes.

 D.C. also pimps out his vocal chords to make mortgage payments.
-Recent credits include a national campaign for GEICO (oy vey), voice matching Kevin Spacey for Fred Clause and Guy Pierce for Factory Girl, as well as voicing dozens of video game characters: The Master in Buffy, The Vampire Slayer, AWACS in Ace Combat 6 and Albert Wesker in Resident Evil: Umbrella & Darkside Chronicles, Mercenaries, Capcom Versus Marvel 3 and Resident Evil 5.
+Recent credits include a national campaign for Nespresso, GEICO (oy vey), voice matching Kevin Spacey for Fred Clause and Guy Pierce for Factory Girl, as well as voicing dozens of video game characters: The Master in Buffy, The Vampire Slayer, AWACS in Ace Combat 6 and Albert Wesker in Resident Evil: Umbrella & Darkside Chronicles, Mercenaries, Capcom Versus Marvel 3 and Resident Evil 5.
 He recently gave voice to the Geth as Legion in Mass Effect 2 & 3 and can be heard on the new kids cartoon series, Transformers: Rescue Bots, on The Hub.

 Then there is the gadfly arena…